nitinjs/bigbluebutton-api-dotnet/README.md

 | <img src="https://www.google.com/a/cpanel/nitinsawant.com/images/logo.gif?service=google_gsuite" width="150"> |

-Installation instructions
+# Installation instructions
+BigBlueButton requires Ubuntu 16.04 64-bit
-# STEP1
+## STEP1
 you need to create "A" record in your DNS zone file and point it to your static IP address of server e.g.
 > A  bbb  10.10.8.8

 above record makes bbb.yourdomain.com pointing to your ubuntu server

-# STEP 2
+## STEP 2
 SSH to your ubuntu server, login as root user

 Install BBB using following command